The New Oil

 Password managers typically include a note-taking section.
 This is a great spot to take notes like MFA backup codes, answers to security questions, or other account-specific details you want to remember.
 However, beware that this creates a single point of failure for each account, so ensure that you’re applying maximum protection to your password manager in this case.

-If you want to see which services currently support passkeys, check here.
+If you want to see which services currently support passkeys, you can check 1Password’s Passkey Directory or Bitwarden’s Passkey Index.